-The Mark Twain NWR Complex has been reorganized, and no longer exists by that name d.
-Native American Land
+\ The Mark Twain NWR Complex has been reorganized, and no longer exists by that name d.
+Native American Land e.
+Levee and Drainage Districts

 The Prairie Island Indian Reservation, located in Pool 3 near Red Wing, Minnesota, is the only Native American landholding within the project area.
 The reservation contains about 1,200 acres along the river and is owned and managed by the Mdewakanton Dakota Sioux.
 The Department of the Interior also holds some land in trust for the tribe.